miguel-nascimento/jal/README.md

 # JAL: Just Another Language

+Want to see more about the Untyped Syntax?
+[Click here](test/untyped.al)

 - [ ] Parser
 - [ ] Interpreter
 - [ ] Support for explicit types